Jwalker107/BigFix/API Samples/autopatcher/README.md

 Action Success Criteria, Fixlet Type
 ```

+## Computer Targeting Template Files
 `computers_query.txt` contains an example query for targeting computers when creating an Action.  query should return True or False when evaluated on client computers.
 The example query is used to target only computers containing 'test' in their computer name.

-## Connection Configuration
-Update the reference `config.json` file.
-This file contains the URL to your BigFix server, the username to use when connecting to it, the system name to be used when storing your password into the system keyring, the Site in which the generated baselines should be saved, and whether to verify the Certificate presented by the root server when you connect to it.

-## Saving Password
+## Saving Password to Keyring
 The script uses Python's 'keyring' module to store credentials into the system-provided keyring.
 On Windows, this is the Windows Credential Store.
 On Mac and Linux, several options are tried in a priority order to use the best available (but generally, is only usable with a graphical login).
 For details see https://pypi.org/project/keyring/

 For our purposes, what is important to know is that we need to execute the `save_keyring.py` script at least once, to store a password for the account matching the `keyring_system_name` and `bes_username` values specified in the config.json.
 For instance, with the defaults of